Building Critical Thinking and Writing Skills through Feedback, Revision, & Goal Setting

 Population: 756 students in grades Pre-K through 8.

-This school year, one of Prussing’s key growth targets is further improving student writing across content areas -- especially for their upper grade students (5-8).
+One of Prussing’s key growth goals is further improving student writing across content areas -- especially for their upper grade students (5-8).
 To achieve this goal, they chose to partner with The Graide Network, an ally in learning, to: